anaconda/assistant-sdk/libs/anaconda-assistant-sdk/README.md

 You can only consume the message with `.iter_content()` once, but the result is captured to the `.message` attribute while streaming.

+## Daily quotas

+Each Anaconda.cloud subscription plan enforces a limit on the number of requests (calls to `.completions()`).
+The limits are documented on the [Plans and Pricing page](https://www.anaconda.com/pricing).
+Once the limit is reached the `.completions()` function will throw a `DailyQuotaExceeded` exception.

+Users can upgrade their plans by visiting [https://anaconda.cloud/profile/subscriptions](https://anaconda.cloud/profile/subscriptions).

 ## Integrations